json-api/json-api/_format/1.1/index.md

   `profile` media type parameter is present.

-If a request's `Accept` header contains an instance of the JSON:API media type, servers **MUST** respond with a `406 Not Acceptable` status code if all instances of that media type are modified with a media type parameter other than `ext` or `profile`.
+If a request's `Accept` header contains an instance of the JSON:API media type, servers **MUST** ignore instances of that media type which are modified by a media type parameter other than `ext` or `profile`.
+If all instances of that media type are modified with a media type parameter other than `ext` or `profile`, servers **MUST** respond with a `406 Not Acceptable` status code.
 If every instance of that media type is modified by the `ext` parameter and each contains at least one unsupported extension URI, the server **MUST** also respond with a `406 Not Acceptable`.

 If the `profile` parameter is received, a server **SHOULD** attempt to apply any requested profile(s) to its response.
 A server **MUST** ignore any profiles